edwardduan0/APSC160-Exam-Practice/README.md

 If you find any mistakes/problems/suggestions in `C Programming` or `Arduino Programming` or issues with the repository/git/getting things running, email dchun924@student.ubc.ca

 Feel free to use Piazza to post questions related to solving the problems.
+Bonus points will be awarded to posting new, unique, innovative solutions to the problems.

-If you want additional tips/insights or anything else, email either/both of us!
+If you want additional tips/insights or anything else, email dchun924@student.ubc.ca

 ---